1j01/look-around-you.go/README.md

 # The Program

+It's an emulation/recreation of the terminal output of the [Look Around You intro](https://youtu.be/FBaVwwuErmU?t=56), including typing out the commands letter by letter.

-be sure to kill the program promptly haha as it may kill your terminal and crash VS Code or whatever
+If running in the VS Code terminal, be sure to kill the program promptly haha as it may crash VS Code.